Bikram1Biswas2/Bikram1Biswas2/README.md

 ### About Me

-- 🔭 **I’m currently working on**: A React-based Restaurant Management System with user and admin routes, powered by Node.js and MongoDB 🍽️.
+- 🔭 I’m currently working on: A React-based Restaurant Management System with user and admin routes, powered by Node.js and MongoDB 🍽.
-- 🌱 **I’m learning**: Advanced animations with Framer Motion 💡.
+- 🌱 I’m learning: Advanced animations with Framer Motion 💡.
-- ⚡ **Fun fact**: I love playing cricket 🏏 and listening to music 🎧!
+- ⚡ Fun fact: I love playing cricket 🏏 and listening to music 🎧!

 ---